 Hispanics are three times more likely to die from end-stage renal disease than Caucasians, meaning they are more likely to require a kidney transplant to survive.
 This is often due to diseases such as diabetes.

 Hispanics’ rich cultural heritage of community, family and generosity align with the selfless decision to share life with others through the gift of organ, tissue and cornea donation.

 Additionally, as a large share of the United States’ Catholic population, Hispanics can look to the words of Pope John Paul II who praised the lifesaving and life-healing choice to become a donor.
 “One way of nurturing a genuine culture of life is the donation of organs, performed in an ethically acceptable manner, with a view to offering a chance of health and even of life itself to the sick who sometimes have no other hope.”

 Despite this great need, there is a gap between the number of Hispanics waiting for an organ transplant and the number of Hispanic organ donors.

 Heart disease and diabetes, two illnesses that are common for Native Americans, often require a lifesaving organ transplant.

 However, there is a national gap between Native Americans waiting for a lifesaving organ transplant and those who become organ donors.

-The generous decision to share life as an organ, eye and tissue donor is the decision to help, heal and care for others who are ill and in need.
+The generous decision to share life as an organ, tissue and cornea donor is the decision to help, heal and care for others who are ill and in need.